nsvrn/chainstate_parser/readme.md

 - OUTPUT_FORMAT (str): parquet/sqlite/both, file format of output db file.
 - BATCH_SIZE (int): num of rows to append/write in batches to the output db
 - PARTITION (bool): partitions output db files by block height(keeps file sizes under 1GB)
-- NORMALIZATION (bool): tags tx_ids as int with a lookup table(implemented but has a memory usage issue that needs to be optimized, set False)

 ---
 #### References: